jdromero88/testing-gh-api-rate/_newsletter/states-update-april-25-2018.md

 ---
-title: 'States Update: April 25, 2018'
+title: "States Update: April 25, 2018"
 date: 2018-04-25 14:54:00 Z
 tags:
   - Update on India's States
+  - Center – State Relations
+  - States Weekly
-excerpt: 'The center has given in principle approval for a new All India Institute of Medical Sciences in Telangana; the Bihar cabinet approved subsidies to energy consumers; Cisco launched Cisco START to help small and medium enterprises in Gujarat;
-  Haryana announced an increase in allowances paid to its employees in health and police departments and for female staff with disabilities; Sunsure energy commissioned a solar plant that will generate clean energy to power 8,000 urban households in Karnataka every year for 25 years; and more. '
+excerpt: "The center has given in principle approval for a new All India Institute of Medical Sciences in Telangana; the Bihar cabinet approved subsidies to energy consumers; Cisco launched Cisco START to help small and medium enterprises in Gujarat; Haryana announced an increase in allowances paid to its employees in health and police departments and for female staff with disabilities; Sunsure energy commissioned a solar plant that will generate clean energy to power 8,000 urban households in Karnataka every year for 25 years; and more. "
 author:
   - Natalie Tecimer
 ---

 **Big News**